sxqib/ChatGPT-with-Plugins/README.md

 This project has been made possible by:

-> https://github.com/mckaywrigley/chatbot-ui For the base UI of the project
+> https://github.com/mckaywrigley/chatbot-ui For the base UI of the project.

-> https://github.com/devnjw For the plugin implementation and functionality
+> https://github.com/devnjw For the plugin implementation and functionality.